QDucasse/fdia_simulation/README.md

 ```

 The tests are not robust as they verify the integrity of the data generated but
 not its quality.
 What that means is that even if the result of a filter might be
 considered bad as the estimation is not correct, his behavior is correct.
 Testing the reaction of a bad designed filtered on a very demanding trajectory is
 not the point of the project.
 However, many examples allow you to try and test the
 results of many different combinations and that is how the filter should be designed.

 ---

 ### References

-I used Roger Labbe Jr. "Kalman and Bayesian Filters in Python" as a starting point
+I used **Roger Labbe Jr. "Kalman and Bayesian Filters in Python"** as a starting point
 and not only did it showed me the FilterPy library but it also made me discover
-Bar Shalom "Estimation with Application to Tracking and Navigation"
+**Bar Shalom "Estimation with Application to Tracking and Navigation"** providing an in-depth take on the subject with several examples.

 [models]:https://pan.kereval.com/qde/fdia_simulation/tree/master/fdia_simulation/models